 Bash the bag of mini eggs on one side to crush some of the eggs, then sprinkle the whole and crushed eggs over the swirled chocolate.
 Leave in a cool place to set before breaking into pieces.

 It took quite some time to set, so my girls got busy playing with some of their Num Noms.
-They are cool little collectables, mine love collecting toys and we have lots of different ones, but the Num Noms do seem to be a favourite.
+They are cool little collectibles, mine love collecting toys and we have lots of different ones, but the Num Noms do seem to be a favourite.

 There are so many to discover including light up ones, lip gloss, shimmer and nail varnish, all smelling absolutely delicious.
 We also got sent one of the Mystery Makeup Surprise collection which is a little bottle in disguise of a cake inspired Num Nom, containing body spray, body lotion or a shimmer.
 This has been a huge hit with my girls.